cloudbees-core-cd-workshop/workshop-exercises/exercises/advanced-pipeline-cb-core.md

 library 'cd-accel@completed'
 ```

-3. It doesn't get much easier than that.
+3. Notice that we appended `@completed` to the name of our Shared Library.
+It doesn't get much easier than that.
 Commit the changes and then navigate to the **master** branch of your **helloworld-nodejs** job in Blue Ocean on your Team Master and run the job.
 The job will run successfully - but the `cd-accel` Shared Library will now come from the `completed` branch as can be seen in the **Console Ouput** in the classic UI:

 ```
 [Pipeline] library